-One of the hardest things to design out of a machine vision application is the ambient light present in the location where the system will be used.
+One of the hardest things to design out of a machine vision application is interference with your controlled lighting coming from unwanted ambient light in the location where the system will be used.
 Ambient light varies greatly from location to location, so designers must keep potential ambient light impacts in mind when designing machine vision lighting systems.